 An old proverb states: “Fish, to taste good, must swim three times: In water, in butter, and in wine.”
-This homage to butter has since been overshadowed by its artery clogging reputation, and its recent gag-worthy appearance at a fair in Iowa, on a stick, covered in batter, and (gasp) deep-fried.
+This homage to butter has since been overshadowed by its artery clogging reputation.
 As most of us know, butter is high in saturated fat and calories.
 And yet, in moderation, as Julia Child demonstrated regularly, butter can be one of your best friends in the kitchen.
 Of course, moderation is truly key here.

 In the past 50 years, largely due to the rise of heart disease, a fear of fat among Americans filled our grocery shelves with highly processed “fat-free” foods.
 But these are not necessarily healthier.
 Many of the pre-packaged, processed foods are full of chemicals and other unfriendly ingredients that make a bit of butter seem downright healthy.

 In fact, our bodies need fats.
 Fats provide energy, help build the fatty sheath that surrounds nerve fibers in our brains, and support healthy skin and vitamin absorption.
 However, much depends on the quality of the fat.
 Although butter is delicious (let’s admit it, shall we?), healthier fats such as olive and canola oil should be the marquee stars in your kitchen.